pact-foundation/docs.pact.io/website/docs/pact_broker/configuration/features.md

   * your code repository \(eg. Github, for sending commit statuses\)

   Alternatively, you could use a regular expression to limit requests to your company's domain. eg `/.*\.foo\.com$/` \(don't forget the end of string anchor\).
 You can test Ruby regular expressions at [rubular.com](http://rubular.com).

+### Webhook SSL certificates

+If your broker needs to execute a webhook against a server that has a self signed certificate, you will need to add the certificate to the broker's certificate store.
+Currently, the way to do this is to use the script [script/insert-self-signed-certificate-from-url.rb](https://github.com/pact-foundation/pact_broker/blob/master/script/insert-self-signed-certificate-from-url.rb).
+The easiest way to run this is to copy it to the machine where the broker is deployed, and modify the database credentials to match those of your broker.

+### Webhook HTTP proxies

+If your webhooks need to execute via a HTTP proxy, set the `http_proxy` environment variable to the address of your proxy.

 ## Badges